Export Pixie data in the OpenTelemetry format.Learn more🚀

 The problem with TLS/SSLPermalink

 The BPF kprobe approach outlined above works well for all plain-text traffic, but will not work for encrypted connections.
-By the time the data flows through the Linux send() and recv() syscalls for TSL/SSL traffic, it is encrypted and we can’t make any sense of it.
+By the time the data flows through the Linux send() and recv() syscalls for TLS/SSL traffic, it is encrypted and we can’t make any sense of it.

 The approach taken by Wireshark and other low-level packet captures is to ask for the key so that the data can be decrypted.
 TLS handshakes are fairly complex and consist of a number of different keys and secrets, but at a high-level, there are two modes for this: